Interested in reading some of our works? Check out our Bookstore!

 KATHY PARK is an artist, author, English professor, and martial artist.
 She grew up in a family challenged by physical disabilities including birth defect, polio, stroke, and her own problems with vision and now brain cancer.
 Kathy’s non-traditional path through life has been guided by her inquisitiveness and intuition: after dropping out of college, she apprenticed for fifteen years to a stone sculptor; she has studied and taught the martial art of Aikido for over forty years; she traveled to Europe, India and Africa; she lived on the outback fringes of civilization; she went to the former Soviet Union in 1989 as a citizen diplomat practicing aikido; she founded and ran a unique and innovative volunteer program of holistic health in a federal women’s prison in the early 90s; and in 2003, she returned to college after a thirty-three year hiatus and went on to earn an MFA in creative writing from Lesley University.
 Kathy currently teaches English through print-based correspondence courses for the Prison College Program through Adams State University in Colorado.
 All of her students are incarcerated with compelling stories to tell.
-Her published works include a memoir chronicling her apprenticeship with stone sculptor Gordon Newell titled Seeing Into Stone: A Sculptor’s Journey; a compilation of fiction, non-fiction, and ten-minute plays titled Coyote Points the Way: Borderland Stories and Plays; and a memoir hybrid titled Aikido Off the Mat: One Woman’s Journey Using Aikido Principles to Stay Sane in Body, Mind and Spirit; and a poetry and prose book titled Bowing into Sensei Glioblastoma.
+Her published works include a memoir chronicling her apprenticeship with stone sculptor Gordon Newell titled Seeing Into Stone: A Sculptor’s Journey; a compilation of fiction, non-fiction, and ten-minute plays titled Coyote Points the Way: Borderland Stories and Plays; a memoir hybrid titled Aikido Off the Mat: One Woman’s Journey Using Aikido Principles to Stay Sane in Body, Mind and Spirit; and a poetry and prose book titled Bowing into Sensei Glioblastoma.

 Julie Wittes Schlack